 The learning objectives will be met through active dialogue between students and instructors.
 During the course you will:

-To demonstrate material comprehension, attendees must complete a quiz.
-An 85% minimum passing grade is required.
-If attendees required additional follow-up due to a low-scoring quiz grade, students will receive additional one-on-one instruction to ensure course completion and success.
-To register, visit the external linkNIH Safety Training Web Site
+To demonstrate material comprehension, STARS eligible interns must complete a quiz and receive a score of 80%, which is the minimum passing grade.
+If STARS interns require additional follow-up due to a low-scoring quiz grade, students will receive additional one-on-one instruction to ensure course completion and success.
+To register, visit the external linkNIH Safety Training Courses- Main

 back to the top